 And once again it’s a Wednesday morning!
 How are we all keeping?
 Did you know that today marks 14 Wednesdays of being at home and fully furloughed?
 Well the exciting news is that’s all changing soon, but to find out more you’ll need to pop back next week!
 So in the meantime, I wanted to talk today about weight (gain and loss).
 If this is something that may trigger you then I apologise, but today’s post is all about my weight journey – one I’m still on.
+If you do choose to read on about my weight journey and find you need to talk to someone, you can find help in this post.

 My Weight Journey – The Pre Uni Years

 Let’s take it right back to the basics and chat about my relationship with food because let’s face it, a weight journey mainly is based around food.
 Food has always been a comfort.
 We use it when we celebrate, when we commiserate, when we’re home alone or out in a group setting.
-Many nights out at uni ended with a cheesy chip and sitting in Kitchen 14 chatting and laughing and continuing the party – normally because I only went out for a couple of hours but wanted to see people when they made it home after closing.
+Many nights out at university ended with a cheesy chip and sitting in Kitchen 14 chatting and laughing and continuing the party – normally because I only went out for a couple of hours but wanted to see people when they made it home after closing.
 But my relationship with food is just… let’s just say we have a love hate relationship which really hasn’t helped with my weight journey.

 I like to think I was a cute child.
 A little chubby, but what child doesn’t have puppy fat?
 However I remember being in primary school in Scotland and the school nurse telling Mum I was about as heavy as they would want a 6 year old child to be.
 I didn’t know what she meant, but I do remember sitting colouring in pictures as she said it.
 Roll on a few years, and I remember the morning Mum suggested I join her in swapping out my morning piece of toast for “something healthier, like an apple”.
 I didn’t know it at the time, but Mum was at Weight Watchers (part of her own weight journey) and this was her looking for support in cutting down on her bread intake.
 So I went along with it and ate an apple and a bowl of cereal every morning, alongside my glass of juice.
 Our packed lunches were never the exciting ones our friends had – break was a biscuit (Penguins, KitKats, that sort of thing) or a cereal bar.
 Lunch was a homemade sandwich (ham and cheese or similar), a piece of fruit and a yoghurt, and either a carton of juice (when I was P1-P3) or a bottle of water as I got older.
 As for dinner, we just ate what Mum and Dad were eating – we liked “adult” food and felt so grown up to be allowed the same food as them!
 This style of packed lunch continued then when we moved across to Northern Ireland and continued primary school – a biscuit for breakfast, and either a sandwich or couscous with cold meats.
 Sometimes we had tuna pasta if it was a real treat!
 The routine then was that on a Friday we could add a treat to our lunches – a bag of Hula Hoops or something similar.
 It was so exciting!
 Then the school introduced “Fruity Friday” when the entire school had to have fruit as their breaktime snack on a Friday, and so the crisps were replaced with fruit and they became an after school treat.
 Treats were treats – we had them at the weekend, or if we visited certain family members who let you eat whatever you wanted.